 Example:

 The aim of these procedures is to ensure that CAA (State) and AIS are notified of any changes in the physical condition of the airport and of new obstacles that may affect the safety of aircraft operations.
-Therefore, the information can be disseminated to airmen in a timely manner.
+With the timely notification, the information can be disseminated to airmen in a timely manner.